danielborowski/jsboard/README.md

 ```
 You should now be able to place X's on the board.
 [Check it out here](http://danielborowski.com/jsboard/demo/demo1.html)

 Let's actually turn this into a tic-tac-toe game.
-All we need to do it alternate the placing of pieces X and O. Here's how the final `index.js` should look.
+All we need to do is alternate the placing of pieces X and O. Here's how the final `index.js` should look.

 ```javascript
 var b = jsboard.board({ attach: "game", size: "3x3" });